A BRIEF HISTORY OF ANCIENT SCANDINAVIA

 The first humans in Denmark arrived about 10,000 BC after the end of the last Ice Age.
 The first Danes were Stone Age hunters and fishermen.
-However about 4,000 BC farming was introduced into Denmark.
+However, about 4,000 BC farming was introduced into Denmark.
 The earliest Danish farmers used stone tools and weapons.
-However about 1,800 BC bronze was introduced into Denmark.
+However, in about 1,800 BC bronze was introduced into Denmark.
 Danish craftsmen soon became expert at making goods from bronze.
 By 500 BC iron was introduced into Denmark.
 The Iron Age Danes had contact with the Romans.
-They sold Roman merchants slaves, furs, skins and amber in return for Mediterranean luxuries.
+They sold Roman merchants slaves, furs, skins, and amber in return for Mediterranean luxuries.

 By about 200 AD the Danes had started to use Runes (a form of writing) for inscriptions.

 After the fall of the Roman Empire in the West in the 5th century the Danes continued to trade with the eastern half of the Roman Empire, which became known as the Byzantine Empire.

 Like the rest of Europe Denmark suffered a terrible outbreak of plague in the 6th century, which killed a large part of the population.
 Despite this trade flourished and in the 8th century the first trading settlements grew up at Hedeby and Ribe.

 The first humans arrived in Finland about 7,000 BC after the end of the last ice age.
 The earliest Finns were stone-age hunters and gatherers.
 Over the millennia successive waves of people entered Finland.
 After 2,500 BC the Finns lived by farming.
 At about 1,500 BC they learned to make tools and weapons from bronze.
 About 500 BC the Finns learned to use iron.
 However, the Finns had little or no contact with the classical civilizations of Greece and Rome.